Excel619/Menus/README.md

 });
 pagedMenu.openMenu(player);
 ```
-<small>It is also planned to change in a future version that menu-wide handlers for paged menus will include the page the viewer was on when the event was fired as a parameter.</small>
+<sub><sup>It is also planned to change in a future version that menu-wide handlers for paged menus will include the page the viewer was on when the event was fired as a parameter.</sup></sub>

 ### Blocking interactions in menus
 By default, all menus do not allow the user to modify their contents by dragging items in the GUI.
 This default can be changed for the entire menu by running